yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

       type: LoadBalancer
     ```

-1. Type the following command to deploy the application described by the YAML files
+4. Type the following command to deploy the application described by the YAML files.

     ```bash
     kubectl create --save-config=true -f web.deployment.yml -f web.service.yml
     ```

-1. Test the website in the browser and see that no data is available on the speakers and sessions pages
+5. Test the website in the browser and see that no data is available on the speakers and sessions pages.

 ### Task 4: Initialize database with a Kubernetes Job